-

 ABSORPTION WELL

-Absorption wells (also infiltration wells) are shafts in the ground that are used to infiltrate water.
+Swallow wells (also infiltration wells) are shafts in the ground that are used to infiltrate water.
 In the case of the Grünblick construction site, the groundwater table is higher than the lowest point of the excavation pit.
 Therefore, it is necessary to lead the groundwater out of the excavation area.
-Extraction and absorption wells are used for this purpose.
+For this purpose, extraction and absorption wells are used.

 FOUNDATION

-A foundation is the transition from the building to the ground.
-The task of the foundation is to absorb loads from the structure and pass them on to the subsoil without damage.
-This can be done through various measures or a combination of measures, such as base plates, drilled piles, strip foundations, etc. At the Grünblick construction site, a combined pile and slab foundation is used.
+A foundation is the transition from the structure to the ground.
+The task of the foundation is to absorb loads from the structure and transfer them to the subsoil without damage.
+This can be done by various measures or a combination of measures, such as base plates, drilled piles, strip footings, etc. A combined pile and slab foundation is used at the Grünblick site.

 Do you have any questions?